Sandy-Maxx/CMS/README.md

 *   `work_management/`: Core module for managing work-related functionalities.
     *   `__init__.py`: Initializes the Python package.
     *   `individual_firm_rates_tab.py`: Manages the UI and logic for individual firm rates.
     *   `main_window.py`: Defines the main application window and its layout, integrating various feature tabs.
+Includes a dark mode toggle button.
     *   `schedule_items_tab.py`: Manages the UI and logic for schedule items.
     *   `variation_manager.py`: Manages the creation, editing, and deletion of variations within work items.
     *   `work_details_tab.py`: Manages the UI and logic for displaying and editing work details.